 Group 2: App Behavior on Device

-Your app must interact correctly with the Fire tablet and its operating environment.
+Your app must interact correctly with the Kindle Fire tablet and its operating environment.
 To complete this group of tests, install the app on a Kindle Fire tablet or emulator and launch.2.1 Launch Without Error

 - Test: Successfully launch the app from the app library.